-Country of incorporation Ownership interest held by the group Ownership interest held by NCI Controlled entities of Pollinate Energy Limited: 2017 % 2016 % 2017 % 2016 % Pollinate Energy India Pvt Ltd India 99.99 99.99 0.01 0.01 Ownership interests are the same as voting rights in shareholder meetings.
+Country of incorporation Ownership interest held by the group Ownership interest held by NCI Controlled entities of Pollinate Energy Limited: 2018 % 2017 % 2018 % 2017 % Pollinate Energy India Pvt Ltd India 99.99 99.99 0.01 0.01

-NOTE 17: MEMBERS' GUARANTEE
+NOTE 15: MEMBERS' GUARANTEE

 The parent is incorporated under the Corporations Act 2001 and is a company limited by guarantee.
 If the parent is wound up, the Constitution states that each member is required to contribute to a maximum of \$10 each towards meeting any outstandings and obligations of the parent.
-At 30 June 2017 the number of members was 5.
+At 30 June 2018 the number of members was 5.
 The combined total amount that members of the parent are liable to contribute if the parent is wound up is \$50.

-NOTE 18: EVENTS SUBSEQUENT TO REPORTING DATE
+NOTE 16: EVENTS SUBSEQUENT TO REPORTING DATE